 The High Court issues the order where the following three tests are to be met:

-- The individual is a non-EEA Politically Exposed Person, connected to such a person or is suspected of involvement in a serious crime.
+- The individual is a non-EEA Politically Exposed Person, connected to such a person, or suspected of involvement in a serious crime.

 - There is a clear inconsistency in the individual’s apparent income and visible assets.